whiteboxdev/library-defold-tilemap-animator/README.md

 3. `layer`: Hashed tilemap layer id of tile.

 If you do not specify a `layer`, then dtile will activate all trigger animations at `[x, y]` regardless of layer.

 ---

+### dtile.reset(x, y, layer)

+Resets a trigger animation to its first frame.
+Does nothing if a trigger animation is not assigned to the specified tile.

+#### Parameters
+1. `x`: X-coordinate of tile.
+2. `y`: Y-coordinate of tile.
+3. `layer`: Hashed tilemap layer id of tile.

+If you do not specify a `layer`, then dtile will reset all trigger animations at `[x, y]` regardless of layer.

+---